hltcoe/sandle/README.md

 #### BRTX

-The docker compose version installed on BRTX is outdated and does not work with our docker compose configuration file.
-To use docker compose on BRTX, [install a new, standalone version of docker compose](https://docs.docker.com/compose/install/compose-plugin/#install-the-plugin-manually) to your home directory and run that version instead of the
+The Docker Compose version installed on BRTX is older and does not work with our configuration file, which requires Docker Compose v1.28.0 or later.
+To use Docker Compose on BRTX, [install a new, standalone version of docker compose](https://docs.docker.com/compose/install/compose-plugin/#install-the-plugin-manually) to your home directory and run that version instead of the